0xPolygon/devrel-docs/docs/zk/np_completeness.md

 NP-completeness is a concept from computational complexity theory, which is a field that studies the difficulty of solving different computational problems.
-To explain it in a way that avoids heavy math jargon but is still rigorous, let's break it down step by step.
+To explain it in a way that avoids heavy math jargon, though still rigorous, let's break it down step by step.

 Key Concepts: